BlazorExtensions/Logging/README.md

 ## Filtering

-The implementation supports the ```ILoggerFactory``` based filtering configuration that is supplied by the Microsoft Extension Logging abstraction.
+The implementation supports the ```ILoggerFactory```-based filtering configuration that is supplied by the Microsoft Extension Logging abstraction.

-To keep it lightweight [Microsoft Extensions Configuration](https://github.com/aspnet/Configuration) based configuration is not supported, the logger can be only configured in code.
+To keep it lightweight, [Microsoft Extensions Configuration](https://github.com/aspnet/Configuration) based configuration is not supported; the logger can be only configured in code.

 ## Log levels